Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 # Windows

 ### Windows Install Directions:
-Pre-built windows versions can be found here: https://github.com/obsproject/obs-studio/releases/
+Pre-built Windows versions can be found here: https://github.com/obsproject/obs-studio/releases/

 The full .exe installer and .zip contains OBS Studio 32bit, 64bit, Browser Source, and Intel® RealSense™ plugin.
 You will be prompted during install for the Browser Source and RealSense plugin to be installed if using the .exe installer, otherwise the components are included in the .zip.